igorganich/damn-vulnerable-defi-halmos/test/side-entrance/README.md

     receive() external payable {}
 }
 ```
-In my opinion, fuzzing through such a **Handler** is not enough to say that the **Foundry** is really capable of finding this kind of bugs.
+In my opinion, using such a **Handler** is not enough to say that the fuzzing is really capable of finding this kind of bugs.

 Another solution is made by the **Crytic team** and can be found [at this link](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/exercises/exercise7/solution.sol).
 Here the situation is much better: the solution is abstract enough and gives space for **Echidna** itself to find a bug.
-Besides, it only took a few seconds to find the bug.
+Besides, it only took a few seconds to solve it.

-Let's compare how **Echidna** and **Halmos** solve the problem of "taking into account that any function can be executed inside **execute()**".
+Let's compare how **Echidna** and **Halmos** deal with the problem of "taking into account that any function can be executed inside **execute()**".

 Echidna:
 ```solidity